Updated January 2025–Are you curious about exploring other parts of Ireland outside of Dublin?

 The Cavan Burren Park is free to visit and is ideal for outdoor enthusiasts.
 Check out the informative visitor center nearby.

-Since there are no longer official day tours from Dublin to the Cavan Burren, the only way to get there is by rental car.
+Since there are no official day tours from Dublin to the Cavan Burren, the only way to get there is by rental car.

-5. Dublin to the Midlands
+5. Dublin to the Midlands (by Car or Public Transport)

 The Midlands is a part of Ireland that many visitors skip over, especially in their haste to get from one coast to the other.